ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 Pricing with DyanamoDB is difficult to project.
 Instead of being priced on just disk storage, pricing is based on disk storage, provisioned throughput, DynamoDB streams and data transfer.

 ## Keys and Indexes
-Primary Key  - Like all databases a DynamoDB primary key is a unique identifier for a record in a table.
+Primary Key  - Like all databases, a DynamoDB primary key is a unique identifier for a record in a table.
 The primary key can be simple (use the partition key) or composite (the primary key and sort key)

 Partition Keys (hash key) - When DynamoDB stores data it uses the partition key to divide the table between partitions/servers.